[PROJECT UNDER CONSTRUCTION – announcement coming soon!]

 Northeast Ohio Native Habitat Corridor

-The Northeast Ohio Native Habitat Corridor is an initiative of Wild Ones Greater Cleveland inspired by projects such as the Pollinator Pathway and the Heights Native Pollinator Pathway.
-Learn more about our corridor initiative here:
+The Northeast Ohio Native Habitat Corridor is an initiative of Wild Ones Greater Cleveland, inspired by other neighborhood-based projects like the Pollinator Pathway and the Heights Native Pollinator Pathway.
+We aim to equip participants within our region to deepen community and spread knowledge in their own neighborhoods, backed up by our active club of native plant enthusiasts.
+This initiative furthers Wild Ones’ mission to promote native landscapes through education, advocacy and collaborative action.

 Why native plants?